ahlashkari/SCsVulSegLytix/README.md

 return sec, vul
 ```

-This process is repeated for each vulnerability type supported by SCsVulSegLyzer: CallToUnknown, DenialOfService, IntegerUO, and Reentrancy.
+This process is repeated for each vulnerability type supported by SCsVulSegLytix: CallToUnknown, DenialOfService, IntegerUO, and Reentrancy.

 # Installation